thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

 encoder above the pivot point and scan conversion is necessary for proper display.
 In order to achieve high frame rates, the transducer is rotated quickly about the pivot point by a motor in the transducer housing.
-To facilitate good coupling between the transducer and a living specimen outside of a water bath, the transducer element is encapsulated by a plastic basin and a replaceable thin film over the active element.
+To facilitate good coupling between the transducer and *in vivo* animal models outside a water bath, the transducer element is encapsulated by a plastic basin and a replaceable thin film over the active element.
 The thin film must be placed on the transducer and the scanhead filled with water prior to each application.